 Welcome to the Westchester County 4-H Incubation and Embryology Project.
 We hatched chicks in classrooms all over our county, in the Bronx, Brooklyn and Manhattan, too.
 If you would like to be put on the mailing list, call our office at 914-285-4620.

 Cornell University Cooperative Extension will be offering the opportunity to hatch chicken or duck eggs in the classroom as one of our 4-H STEM projects.
-The 4-H Incubation and Embryology Project is an observational science project that offers classroom teachers the opportunity to satisfy STEM goals, use Language Arts skills and encourage observations and critical thinking.“Learning to learn” is basic to this project.
+The 4-H Incubation and Embryology Project is an observational science project that offers classroom teachers the opportunity to satisfy STEM goals, encourage observations, develop critical thinking, and use Language Arts skills to create newsletters.
+“Learning to learn” is basic to this project.

 This program is designed to provide youth with life cycle knowledge about the chicken's egg, its sequence of embryonic development and the incredible nature of birds.